vidhyasagar-alt/asphalt8-gesture/README.md

 �

 🎮 Demo
-📹 Watch it in action: (Add your YouTube demo link here) ✨ What is this project?
+📹 Watch it in action: (https://youtu.be/5eXwCaDdCNM?si=CnKYoj_cRAaMvYe7)
+✨ What is this project?
 This project uses your webcam and Artificial Intelligence to detect your hand gestures in real time and convert them into keyboard inputs to control Asphalt 8 Airborne on PC.
 No physical controller needed — just your hand in front of the camera! 🖐️